 The protection and enforcement of IPR in the United States and abroad is of key interest to Congress.
 Intellectual property is an increasingly critical component of the U.S. economy.
 Industries that rely on intellectual property protection in the United States claim to lose billions of dollars each year due to overseas IPR infringement.
-There is also concern about the potential health and safety consequences of counterfeit pharmaceutical drugs and other products, as well as the possible link between terrorist groups and traffic in counterfeit and pirated goods.
-The role of Congress in addressing IPR and trade-related issues stems from the U.S. Constitution, which provides Congress with the power "to promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries" and "to regulate Commerce with foreign Nations."1 While the U.S. Constitution provides Congress with the power to regulate international trade, the authority to negotiate trade agreements has been delegated periodically to the President.
-However, congressional action is needed to bring the trade agreements into force.
+In light of the recent international financial crisis and global economic downturn, congressional interest has grown in the role of IPR in advancing U.S. industrial competitiveness and contributing to U.S. economic recovery following the recent international crisis.
+Members of Congress also have expressed concern about the potential health and safety consequences of counterfeit pharmaceutical drugs and other products, as well as the possible link between terrorist groups and traffic in counterfeit and pirated goods.